noahgcontardo/cybersecurity-notes/thm notes/THM red team/Soupedecode 01.md

 [-] CCache file is not found.
 Skipping...

-this should give us hashes to these services listed aboce
+this should give us hashes to these services listed above